makrai/notes/hu2003-multiling-multitask-benchmark.md

       * classification (Schwenk & Li, 2018; Conneau+ 2018b)— and
     * typologically similar languages (Conneau+ 2018a)
 * XTREME covers
-  * 40 typologically diverse languages spanning 12 families and includes
+  * 40 typologically diverse languages spanning 12 families
     * typologically diverse = wide set of linguistic phenomena such as compounding, inflection, derivation, etc. which occur in many languages
   * 9 tasks that require reasoning about different levels of syntax or sem